johnpuddephatt/zwl/src/posts/sustainability-in-the-workplace-why-it-matters-leedsbyexample.md

 So where do we go from here?
 Our next step is into the business community.
 In a city with over 6,000 small and medium-size businesses, well above the national average and a workforce of over 1.3 million, it makes sense for us to do this.

 Sustainability is moving higher and higher up the business agenda.
-A recent survey by Lloyd’s Bank stated that almost two thirds (64%) of small and medium-sized business owners want to improve their environmental sustainability, with economic savings being the main motivation for doing so.
+A recent survey by Lloyds Bank stated that almost two thirds (64%) of small and medium-sized business owners want to improve their environmental sustainability, with economic savings being the main motivation for doing so.

 Other reasons include changing regulations such as the government’s target to be net zero by 2050 - the business sector contributed 18% of carbon emissions in the UK in 2018.
 The ability to attract younger customers and employees who have grown up with an increased awareness about sustainability and an expectation that companies will reflect this is another.
 For these people the difference between an organisation that is environmentally aware or not can be the deciding factor on where they choose to work or shop.